ykankaya/pvimport/README.md

 ## Description

-Allows you to import virtual machines (disks) running under Vmware or Xen.
+Allows you to import virtual machines (disks) running under Vmware or Xen to Proxmox.

 Performs: